the-pat/reddit-node-wallpaper/README.md

     * directory - Directory wo which the wallpaper will be downloaded.
 Attempts to create a folder in a folder doesn't exist, but doesn't always work
     * minimum_image_size - Change the minimum width and height of the wallpaper to find
 4. Run `npm start` to start the script

+## Configuration
+- `maxRetry`: the maximum number of times you want to retry
+- `score`: the minimum score of the reddit